Find the answers to your questions across a variety of topics:

 See the mobile home inventory and tent inventory pages for full details.

-The travel cots we supply will fit in the second or third bedroom in all of the following mobile homes: 2 bedroom Horizon and Sunlight; 3 bedroom Classic, Eclipse, Sunlight and Premier.
+The travel cots we supply will fit in the master bedroom of the Aspect holiday homes and the second or third bedroom in our other holiday homes except for the 2 bed 1 bath Classic Plus.
 In accommodation where this is not possible the living area will have to be used.
-Please see ‘Cots’ under Useful Holiday Information for more details.

 The decking on the mobile homes is usually large enough for you and your family to sit around your patio table.
 Please note that decking size can vary according to pitch size, shape and location of existing trees!
 There may also be occasions when patio doors do not open onto the decking, plus the addition of decking may also mean that there is not enough room to park your car on your pitch.
 Regrettably we are unable to confirm this before you travel.